-Employing your child as a legit employee could reduce your taxable income.
-Seriously.
+Employing your child as a legit employee could reduce your taxable income… seriously.
+Find out how to leverage this to build wealth.

 If you’re a business owner and a parent, hiring your child can have huge personal benefits.
 You get to spend more quality time together, you can help set them up for real-world success, and you know exactly how to track them down if they mess up on the job.